dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 ---
-layout: default
 permalink: /tools/pub/cmd/pub-global
-title: "pub global"
+title: pub global
-description: "Use pub global to run Dart scripts hosted on pub.dartlang.org from the command line."
+description: Use pub global to run Dart scripts hosted on pub.dartlang.org from the command line.

-header:
-  css: ["../transformers/transformers.css"]
 ---

 _Global_ is one of the commands of the _pub_ tool.